amrltqt/lo-challenge/README.md

 To deploy the app, to be frank it will be locally for test purpose, so I will not mimic all the hardening phase dedicated to the production.
 I chose to build a simple Dockerfile and a docker-compose.yml to help reviewers to launch easily the app.

+## To be continued

+- Testing on subscription, actually I'm missing some understanding on the way Observable are served and it make me a bit confused on the best way to test it.